Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #13: The Gym-Themed Wooden Dog House That Belongs in Your Home Gym

-This natural birch plywood dog house is built like a mini CrossFit box.
+This natural birch plywood dog house looks like a mini CrossFit box.
 Literally.
-It has an arched entry cut right into the front, a bone-shaped handle cut above the door, and laser-etched gym icons — a barbell, a paw print, a star — burned straight into the side panel.
-It sits on rubber gym flooring and looks like it belongs there.
+It features an arched entry cut into the front, a bone shaped handle above the door, and it’s made to look like a gym with a barbell, a paw print and a star cut into the side of it.
+The whole thing sits on rubber gym flooring.

 To recreate this:

-Sand the wood edges smooth before assembly — splinters near curious dog noses are a real concern.
-Seal the interior with pet-safe beeswax finish so it wipes clean after muddy post-run cuddles.
+4. Sand any sharp edges that a dog nose might find curious.
+Seal the inside with a pet-safe beeswax finish that wipes clean after muddy post-run cuddles.

 📸 Photo credit: Instagram @wagsandweights